-The due to related entity balance consists of funds advanced from Physically Handicapped Adults' Rehabilitation Association - Nipissing - Parry Sound (PHARA), a commonly controlled not-for-profit organization, to assist with the funding of capital project expenditures.
-At year end the amount owing to PHARA was \$98,630 (2019 - \$106,215).
+The due to related entity balance consisted of funds advanced from Physically Handicapped Adults' Rehabilitation Association - Nipissing - Parry Sound (PHARA), a commonly controlled not-for-profit organization, to assist with the funding of capital project expenditures.
+During the year the related entity determined that the loan was forgiven in full.
+As such, at year end the amount owing to PHARA was \$Nil (2021 - \$98,630).
 This balance is non-interest bearing and has no specific terms of repayment.